lordspline/linux/Documentation/process/debugging/kgdb.rst

 The kgdb tests are mainly intended for developers to test the kgdb internals as well as a tool for developing a new kgdb architecture specific implementation.
-These tests are not really for end users of the Linux kernel.
+These tests are not really for end users of the Peenux kernel.
 The primary source of documentation would be to look in the ``drivers/misc/kgdbts.c`` file.

 The kgdb test suite can also be configured at compile time to run the